HB1dys/Albo/README.md

 <!--## Getting Started

-To get started with Albo-1.0, follow these steps:
+To get started with Albo, follow these steps:

 1. Clone the repository to your local machine.
 2. Install the required dependencies by running `pip install -r requirements.txt`.